AdobeDocs/experience-platform.en/help/edge/consent/supporting-consent.md

 >
 >Commands are only queued in memory.
 They are not saved across page loads.

-If you do not want to collect events that occurred before the user's opt-in preferences, you can pass `"defaultConsent": "out"` during SDK configuration.
+If you do not want to collect events that occurred before the user's opt-in preferences are set, you can pass `"defaultConsent": "out"` during SDK configuration.
 Attempting to execute any commands that depend on user opt-in preferences will have no effect until you have communicated the user's opt-in preferences to the SDK.

 >[!NOTE]
 >